CSCfi/csc-user-guide/docs/cloud/pouta/vm-lifecycle.md

 new.
 This frees up all reserved computing resources.
 However, the state of all other associated resources is saved, for example the file system, floating IPs, network configuration etc. in our central storage.
+From resource quota perspective shelving doesn’t free up used resources, but those resources aren’t included in billing calculations.
 Shelving works best for the standard flavors that are already backed by our central storage service.
 Shelving can be slow for flavors that are using local storage, especially bigger flavors since the data needs to be copied between the local and